 Homeschool curriculums resources for planning.
 Hey, guys!
 ToriAnn Perkey here!
-From my homeschool to your homeschool I want to share a resource with you that has been in my home for my homeschool for the last twelve years.
+From my homeschool to your homeschool, I want to share a resource with you that has been in my home for my homeschool for the last twelve years.
 I love this resource.
-And what's amazing is it's not a homeschool curriculums resource for your girls, it's the money for you.
-Because of homeschool mommies, we need information.
-We need to know that we're doing the right things by our girls over the course of the years.
-And for a long time when I started homeschooling, I would ask myself, "How do I know what my minors should be reading? " "How do I know if they are getting all of the things they need to know? " and "How do I know what to cover? " like when they're five or seven or ten.
+And what's impressive is it's not a homeschool curriculum resource for your girls; it's the money for you.
+Because of homeschooling mommies, we need information.
+We need to know that we're doing the right things by our girls over the years.
+And for a long time, when I started homeschooling, I would ask myself, "How do I know what my minors should be reading? " "How do I know if they are getting all of the things they need to know? " and "How do I know what to cover? " like when they're five or seven or ten.

 "How do I know that? " And then I encountered this volume.
-Home Learning Year by Year by Rebecca Rupp and when I met it, I knew I had learned the resource that I would be using for the rest of my homeschool life to help me out with that exceedingly interrogate.
+Home Learning Year by Year by Rebecca Rupp, and when I got it, I knew I had learned the resource I would use for the rest of my homeschool life to help me out with that exceedingly interrogate.
 How do I know what my children should be discovering with homeschool curriculums?
 Now there are a couple of reasons I particularly like this book.
-I like the fact that she is not doing any particular homeschool mode.
+First, I like that she is not doing any particular homeschool mode.
 So she's not telling you what a classical homeschooler needs to learn or Charlotte Mason.
-Homeschooler needs to learn or like I remarked schooler wouldn't inevitably be looking for any of this but regardless of your inclination in your homeschool.
+Homeschooler needs to know, or as I remarked, schooler wouldn't inevitably be looking for any of this regardless of their inclination in their homeschool.
 Your homeschool doctrine, this work is helpful because it just broadly outlines what minors tend to learn time by time in school.

-So I could look at it, and she went and looked at all different curriculums, and all various national standards and she plucked them all together into one place.
+So I could look at it, and she went and looked at all different curriculums and all various national standards, and she plucked them all together into one place.
 And it doesn't mean I have to follow it, "but it's" helpful to know.
-Now the other thing that I like about this notebook is its pre-Common Core.
-Which means that while there's always some things that minors are gonna cover at certain stages, they don't need to be worried that it's based on brand new, untested information which I know a lot of homeschoolers are kind of concerned about homeschool curriculums.
-Homeschool curriculums are the tried and true stuff that's being done for a long, long time.
-And I affection that she goes through and she mentions, "These are the kinds of things that get crossed based on your style."
+The other thing I like about this notebook is its pre-Common Core.
+This means that while there are always some things minors will cover at certain stages, they don't need to worry that it's based on brand new, untested information, which I know a lot of homeschoolers are concerned about curriculums.
+Homeschool curriculums are the tried and true stuff that's been done for a long time.
+And I affection what she goes through, and she mentions, "These are the kinds of things that get crossed based on your style."
 And then she remarks, "And here's got a couple of notebooks you might consider."
 "Or a couple of curriculums you might consider."
-And you do need to know the book was last updated in 2009 so there will be brand-new program that has come out that won't be in the book.
+And you do need to know the book was last updated in 2009, so there will be a brand-new program that has come out that won't be in the book.

-Well, I believe that it would be a great homeschool curriculums resource for your homeschool then that's probably a volume you wanna grab, stick on your shelf.
-I'm ToriAnn Perkey, and I bring you these videos every single week so that you can be a self-confident, successful, homeschool mommy ..
+I believe it would be a great homeschool curriculum resource for your homeschool.
+But, then, that's probably a volume you want to grab and stick on your shelf.
+I'm ToriAnn Perkey, and I bring you these videos every week so you can be a self-confident, successful homeschool mommy.

 As found on Youtube